We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Content will be automatically removed if it violates code of conduct or is a sales pitch.
 Admins will take a screenshot of such behavior in order to document the situation.
 Google takes such violations extremely seriously, and they will be handled swiftly.

-- Spreading spam content in DMs and/or channels
+- Spreading spam content in DMs or channels

-- Not adhering to the code of conduct set forth in DMs and/or channels
+- Not adhering to the Code of Conduct in DMs or channels

 - Overtly selling products, related or unrelated to Knative